SamirIngley/Desktop-Profiles/README.md

 - If you download new apps, or want to modify, add, or delete the Application folder paths, delete the appDir and run the program

 ## :earth_africa: Install as an Executable for simplicity:
-Do this to access the app from anywhere and have an easier command Unfortunately this currently does not give you global functionality - I am working on making the profiles accessible from anywhere.
+Unfortunately this currently does not give you global functionality - I am working on making the profiles accessible from anywhere.
 However the command to access the app does get shortened to just `desk` instead of `go run main.go` :) but you can only use it locally (inside the directory) so before you run this .

 NOTE: you can do this before or after you've setup the app with `go run desk.go`.
 If you plan on moving this folder to a more convenient spot, delete the .env file.